-The Superintendent/designee shall appoint members of a team to develop an Individual Learning Plan Addendum (ILPA) for students in grades six through twelve (6-12) assigned to an alternative school or program.
-The team may consist of the lead administrator/designee of the student's current school/program, the lead administrator/designee of the alternative school/program, counselors, teachers and other staff as appropriate.
+A designated team shall develop an Individual Learning Plan Addendum (ILPA) for students in grades kindergarten through twelve (K-12) assigned to an alternative school or program.
+The team may consist of the administrator/designee of the student's current school/program, the administrator/designee of the Alternative Education Program, counselors, teachers and other staff as appropriate.